Working with a data repository

 UWE Bristol Research Data Repository

-If data cannot be placed in a national or subject data repository, it might be possible to use UWE Bristol's own Research Data Repository.
+If data cannot be placed in a national or subject data repository, it might be possible to use the UWE Bristol Research Data Repository.
 This can accept metadata relating to datasets, and in some cases, where the data can be shared without restriction, the datasets themselves.
-If you would like to use this service, please contact the Library's Research Support Team first.
+There is video guidance available, but if you would like to use this service, please contact the Library's Research Support Team first.

 UWE Bristol Library, RBI, and IT Services have worked together to provide long term, restricted access data storage for research data which cannot be openly shared.
 This service is provided by Arkivum and access is managed by the Library Research Support team.
 Please contact firstname.lastname@example.org for more information.